J-CF-Leung/Study_Vault/David Morin's Limericks.md

 It’s CM’s and fixed points for me.

 ## The guessing game
-What L was, he just couldn’t tell.
+What $L$ was, he just couldn’t tell.
-And p?
+And $p$?
 He was clueless as well.
 But despite his distress,
 He wrote down the right guess
 For their quotient: the lever-arm’s $l$.